-RWJC Posted June 3 Author Share Posted June 3 6 minutes ago, Bob Long said: Why would anyone let this guy run a team again?
+RWJC Posted June 3, 2024 Author Posted June 3, 2024 6 minutes ago, Bob Long said: Why would anyone let this guy run a team again?
 Notably, Friedman said the candidate pool for Waddell’s replacement isn’t terribly large due to how the organization wants to structure its front office.
 The team has made it clear to potential candidates that, unlike with other teams, their GM won’t be their sole primary decision-maker.
 Instead, they’ll work in a more collaborative environment with AGMs and owner Tom Dundon, with their main duties being facilitating communication with other teams.
 Evidently, that hasn’t scared off Kekäläinen, but Friedman reports it has swayed a few candidates away from having an interest in the role.
 It’s also the first opening Kekäläinen has been connected to in earnest since his firing.
 While it’s been a tough go in Columbus lately, he did oversee the longest sustained period of success in franchise history, helping construct a Jackets roster that made the playoffs four years in a row from 2017 to 2020.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Bob Long Posted June 3 Share Posted June 3 2 minutes ago, RWJC said: Notably, Friedman said the candidate pool for Waddell’s replacement isn’t terribly large due to how the organization wants to structure its front office.
+Jimmy Posted June 3, 2024 Posted June 3, 2024 2 minutes ago, RWJC said: Notably, Friedman said the candidate pool for Waddell’s replacement isn’t terribly large due to how the organization wants to structure its front office.
 The team has made it clear to potential candidates that, unlike with other teams, their GM won’t be their sole primary decision-maker.
 Instead, they’ll work in a more collaborative environment with AGMs and owner Tom Dundon, with their main duties being facilitating communication with other teams.
 Evidently, that hasn’t scared off Kekäläinen, but Friedman reports it has swayed a few candidates away from having an interest in the role.
 It’s also the first opening Kekäläinen has been connected to in earnest since his firing.
 While it’s been a tough go in Columbus lately, he did oversee the longest sustained period of success in franchise history, helping construct a Jackets roster that made the playoffs four years in a row from 2017 to 2020.
 So look past his many blunders so he can work for a meddling owner?
-1 Quote Link to comment Share on other sites More sharing options...
+1 Quote

-RWJC Posted June 3 Author Share Posted June 3 Connections.
+RWJC Posted June 3, 2024 Author Posted June 3, 2024 Connections.
 Kek failed in last few years with CBJ, but prior to was regarded as one of the most respected GMs around the league.
 He’d be a great add to any exec team so long as, like the article states, it’s a collaborative effort.
 He shouldn’t be handed reigns to any club yet given some recent boneheaded decisions, but his talent and rapport is unquestioned.
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Provost Posted June 3 Share Posted June 3 Must imagine how bad Benning was that he isn’t in the conversation to run a team again when a bottom of the barrel guy like this is getting interviews.
-1 Quote Link to comment Share on other sites More sharing options...
+Provost Posted June 3, 2024 Posted June 3, 2024 Must imagine how bad Benning was that he isn’t in the conversation to run a team again when a bottom of the barrel guy like this is getting interviews.
+1 Quote

-MeanSeanBean Posted June 3 Share Posted June 3 DO IT THIS IS HOW WE GET NECAS FOR A SONG 1 Quote Link to comment Share on other sites More sharing options...
+MeanSeanBean Posted June 3, 2024 Posted June 3, 2024 DO IT THIS IS HOW WE GET NECAS FOR A SONG 1 Quote

-Bob Long Posted June 3 Share Posted June 3 23 minutes ago, MeanSeanBean said: DO IT THIS IS HOW WE GET NECAS FOR A SONG running a team by committee, sure thats gotta work.
+Jimmy Posted June 3, 2024 Posted June 3, 2024 23 minutes ago, MeanSeanBean said: DO IT THIS IS HOW WE GET NECAS FOR A SONG running a team by committee, sure thats gotta work.
 It'll be like handing the reigns to the old CDC.
-1 Quote Link to comment Share on other sites More sharing options...
+1 Quote

 Recommended Posts